 Policy requires that NRCS avoid permanent impacts to prime and important farmlands.
-The avoidance measures shown in KICT reports are required to be considered and/or implemented whenever practical and appropriate.
-Less than ten percent of all conservation practices have the potential to cause irreversible
+The avoidance measures shown in KICT reports are required to be considered and/or implemented whenever practical and

-There are three avoidance measures that are required to be considered/implemented for the PFM.
+There are three avoidance measures that are required to be considered/implemented if the project is determined to have impacts to Prime Farmland.
 They are:

-- 1. consideration of siting the practice to avoid impacts; - 2. the consideration of an agricultural exemption for enhancement of agricultural production; and - 3. the requirement to establish a farmland conversion impact rating score (LESA).
+- 1. consideration of siting the practice to avoid impacts - 2. the consideration of an agricultural exemption for enhancement of agricultural production; and - 3. the requirement to establish a farmland conversion impact rating score (LESA).